nats-io/nats-server/README.md

 }
 ```

-Generating self signed certs and intermediary certificate authotities is beyond the scope here, but this document can be helpful in addition to Google Search:
+Generating self signed certs and intermediary certificate authorities is beyond the scope here, but this document can be helpful in addition to Google Search:
 <a href="https://docs.docker.com/engine/articles/https/" target="_blank">https://docs.docker.com/engine/articles/https/</a>

 The server **requires** a certificate and private key.
 Optionally the server can require that clients need to present certificates, and the server can be configured